 In Iron Man 2 Ivan Vanko seems to be Made of Iron thanks to having survived a lot of adversity in a Siberian prison.
 Technically, Natasha Romanoff also—she claims in Avengers that she "used to be" Russian.

 Barrayarans in the Vorkosigan Saga are in many ways Russia Recycled IN SPACE!.
-They are presented as warlike, ferocious, and superstitious, hard-bitten folk who live on a planet just entering into civilization.
+At the beginning of the series they are presented as warlike, ferocious, and superstitious, hard-bitten folk who live on a planet just entering into civilization.

 In Neal Stephenson's REAMDE, the Russian mercenary Sokolov tangles with some Islamic terrorists.
 His stoic, seen-it-all personality stands in contrast to the arrogant and talkative terrorist ringleader.